-ce will provide separate advice through your AAUs confirming the y date and time along with the number of books required for both the ary media lockup and the Treasury stakeholder lockup.
-Parliament House 110 copies Documents Officer - Senate Table Office, Room SG 25 Department of the Senate Parliament House Plus CANBERRA ACT 2600 ph: (02) 6277 3037 Books for Parliament House are to be delivered to a single location - the Senate Table Office will then arrange for the books to be distributed to recipients.
-Please do not leave the books at the loading Dock until they are picked up by the Senate Tabling Office.
-Books must be separately boxed as follows: • 70 copies - Senate; Books required for both the Treasury media lockup and Treasury stakeholder lockup 15 copies - House of Representatives; 25 copies - Parliamentary Library. • The number of books required for both the Treasury media lockup and the Treasury stakeholder lockup to be confirmed soon.
-Finance 30 copies CanPrint will deliver the copies to Finance on the Portfolios' behalf. • This allocation includes the copy for the Finance Secretary as required under the Requirement for Performance Information included in Portfolio Budget Statements (Finance Secretary Direction under section 36(3) of the Public Governance, Performance and Accountability Act 2013). • Out of the 30 copies, 3-5 copies are usually allocated to your AAU.
-Your Portfolio Minister and advisors (following the Minister's sign-off on the final document) Please confirm number required The Minister representing the portfolio in the other Chamber with your Minister's office
+Treasury will provide separate advice to portfolio departments concerning the delivery arrangements (including the number of books required) for both the Treasury media and stakeholder lockups as soon as the 2021-22 Budget arrangements a Parliament House: 90 copies Documents Officer - Senate Table Office, Room SG 25 Department of the Senate Parliament House Plus CANBERRA ACT 2600 Books required for Books for Parliament House are to be delivered to a single location - the Senate Table Office, which will arrange for the books to be distributed to recipients.
+Please do not leave the books at the loading Dock until they are picked up by the Senate Tabling Office. both the Treasury media lockup and Treasury stakeholder lockup as advised by the Department of the Treasury The books must be separately boxed as follows: 50 copies - Senate; 15 copies - House of Representatives; 25 copies - Parliamentary Library.
+Department of Finance 30 copies Budget Reporting and Framework Team Financial Analysis, Reporting and Management Department of Finance One Canberra Avenue FORREST ACT 2600 Note: CanPrint will deliver copies to Finance on the portfolios' behalf this allocation includes the copy for the Finance Secretary as required under the Requirement for Performance Information included in PB Statements (Finance Secretary Direction under section 36(3) of the Public Governance, Performance and Accountability Act 2013) out of the 30 copies, 3-5 copies are usually allocated to your AAU.
+Your Portfolio Minister and advisors (following the Minister's sign-off on the final document) Please confirm number required with The Minister representing the portfolio in the other Chamber your Minister's office

-For delivery after tabling/Budget night (minimum based on 21 + no. of copies for the committees your portfolio reports to)
+For delivery after tabling/Budget night (minimum based on 21 copies for the committees your portfolio reports to and the Commonwealth Library Deposit and Free Issue Schemes)